khuang93/khuang93.github.io/index.md

 ### Industry

-* Particle Filter for lane level localization
+* **Particle Filter for lane level localization** Short Internship, Autonomous Driving Department, NIO, Shanghai, 12.2018-01.2019 Using particle filter to do sensor fusion from camera, GPS and IMU with consideration of HD-Map data.
-  Short Internship, Autonomous Driving Department, NIO, Shanghai, 12.2018-01.2019 Using particle filter to do sensor fusion from camera, GPS and IMU with consideration of HD-Map data.
+* **CFD Methodology Development**
-* CFD Methodology Development, MAHLE Behr GmbH, Stuttgart, 03.2016 - 09.2016
+MAHLE Behr GmbH, Stuttgart, 03.2016 - 09.2016
   Programming Java-Tools for automation of STAR-CCM+ simulation workflow, post processing and report generation.